 The principal culprit in relation to fertility problems appears to be oxybenzone found in chemical sunscreens, judged a hormone disruptor by the EWG.
-The latest reports of a similar plight suffered by another of oxybenzone’s victims would seem to support the so far hypothetical link between oxybenzone exposure and reduced fertility.
+The latest reports of a similar plight suffered by another of oxybenzone’s victims would seem to support the hypothetical link between oxybenzone exposure and reduced fertility.

 Scientists are now saying that hopes that sea corals will recover in the future are being dashed by the emergence of so-called "Zombie Corals," or corals with no reproductive ability.
-Cherly M. Woodley, a marine biologist at NOAA’s National Ocean Service led a research study that sampled 327 coral samples off the coasts of Florida, Puerto Rico and the US Virgin Islands.
-The University of Florida team found that in some places off the Florida keys the coral had no eggs or sperm, in contrast to remote areas of the virgin islands, where coral still had full reproductive ability.
+Cherly M. Woodley, a marine biologist at NOAA’s National Ocean Service, led a research study that sampled 327 coral samples off the coasts of Florida, Puerto Rico and the US Virgin Islands.
+The University of Florida team found that in some places off the Florida Keys, the coral had no eggs or sperm, in contrast to remote areas of the virgin islands, where coral still had full reproductive ability.
 The areas most affected were the highly popular tourist areas, and the source of the problem was eventually narrowed down to oxybenzone, the most commonly used UVB filter in sunscreens.
 Oxybenzone has a number of deleterious effects on coral, causing DNA damage in adult coral while simultaneously deforming it at the larval stage.
-Shortly after the study’s findings were revealed at the 13th Annual Coral Reef Symposium moves to introduce legislation banning oxybenzone were begun in Hawaii.
+Shortly after the study’s findings were revealed at the 13th Annual Coral Reef Symposium, moves to introduce legislation banning oxybenzone began in Hawaii.

 We knew oxybenzone wasn’t good for children, then we found out it wasn’t good for men, and now we find out our coral reefs are suffering.
 The good news is that we have, for once, a problem we can pretty readily solve.

-Topical oil blends that contain cartenoids like astaxanthin and lycopene can provide a little additional sun protection, but your best protection via the carotenoid route is to include red and orange-colored veggies in your diet and supplement with astaxanthin both internally and topically.
+Topical oil blends that contain carotenoids like astaxanthin and lycopene can provide a little additional sun protection, but your best protection via the carotenoid route is to include red and orange-colored veggies in your diet and supplement with astaxanthin both internally and topically.

-Wear big hats, cover yourself with shirts, use parasols, you know the drill.
-If you turn pink don’t slather on more sunscreen, seek shade.
+Wear big hats, cover yourself with shirts, use parasols—you know the drill.
+If you turn pink, don’t slather on more sunscreen.
+Seek shade.
 And remember Kipling’s judicious warning: "Mad dogs and Englishmen go out in the midday sun."